Blue Bell working with police to track down person who licked ice cream, put it back on store shelf

 What kinda psychopathic behavior is this?! pic.twitter.com/T8AIdGpmuS— Optimus Primal (@BlindDensetsu) June 29, 2019

-Blue Bell full statement is as follows.
+Blue Bell's full statement is as follows.

 "We want to thank our consumers for alerting us to the incident this past weekend of a video posted to social media showing a Blue Bell item being tampered with.
 We take this issue very seriously and are currently working with law enforcement, retail partners and social media platforms.
 This type of incident will not be tolerated.